tribixbite/awesome/README.md

 *   [release-it/release-it](https://github.com/release-it/release-it) - 🚀 Automate versioning and package publishing
 *   [conventional-changelog/standard-version](https://github.com/conventional-changelog/standard-version) - :trophy: Automate versioning and CHANGELOG generation, with semver.org and conventionalcommits.org
 *   [hakimel/Ladda](https://github.com/hakimel/Ladda) - Buttons with built-in loading indicators.
-*   [breejs/bree](https://github.com/breejs/bree) - :traffic\_light: The best job scheduler for Node.js and JavaScript with cron, dates, ms, later, and human-friendly support.
-Works in Node v12.11.0+, uses worker threads to spawn sandboxed processes, and supports async/await, retries, throttling, concurrency, and cancelable promises (graceful shutdown).
-Simple, fast, and lightweight.
-Made for @ForwardEmail and @ladjs.
+*   [breejs/bree](https://github.com/breejs/bree) - Bree is a Node.js and JavaScript job task scheduler with worker threads, cron, Date, and human syntax.
+Built for @ladjs, @forwardemail, @spamscanner, @cabinjs.
 *   [simonecorsi/mawesome](https://github.com/simonecorsi/mawesome) - 😎 Github action to generate your own awesome list from project you've starred ordered by languages!
 *   [responsively-org/responsively-app](https://github.com/responsively-org/responsively-app) - A modified web browser that helps in responsive web development.
 A web developer's must have dev-tool.
 *   [ezobraz/timetracker-for-trello](https://github.com/ezobraz/timetracker-for-trello) - Quick time tracker power-up for trello.
 Pure javascript, doesn't require any server-side part.
 You CAN close your browser window, or shut down your computer, the timer will still work if you launched it.